Reaction-diffusion equations with transport noise and critical superlinear diffusion: Global well-posedness of weakly dissipative systems: Global existence and uniqueness for fully dissipative systems

 Clearly, it implies \eqref{eq:fyyN0} with $N_0=0$.

 \item The dissipative condition \eqref{eq:fyyN0} appears for instance in \cite{C03,F91,KvN12, S21_dissipative,WML20} and the references therein.
-In these works $g$ usually has linear growth.
+In these works, $g$ usually has linear growth.
 An exception is \cite{S21_dissipative}, where the higher growth order of $\|g\|_{\ell^2}^2$ is allowed as long as it is strictly lower than that of $f$.
 An important difference with \cite{S21_dissipative} is that we consider transport noise, and therefore it is assumed to be trace-class.
-Motivation for gradient noise is given in \cite{AVreaction-local}.
+Motivations for gradient noise are given in \cite{AVreaction-local}.

-\item It seems to be new to use positivity to check blow-up criteria for nonlinearities such as polynomials with even degree with negative leading coefficient. \end{enumerate} \end{remark}
+\item The use of positivity to check blow-up criteria for SPDEs with polynomial nonlinearities of even degree and negative leading coefficients seems to be new. \end{enumerate} \end{remark}